 Beautiful scenery greets you at every turn: with castles perched high above the Dordogne, the spectacular Gouffre de Padirac caves, and tranquil rivers winding their way between dramatic limestone cliffs.
 From the 20,000-year-old cave paintings at Lascaux to the numerous medieval bastide towns, it feels as though every era in history is represented here.

-The UNESCO World Heritage Site of Saint-Emilion is 27km away and sits at the very heart of the world-renowned Bordeaux wine region.
+The UNESCO World Heritage Site of St Emilion is 27km away and sits at the very heart of the world-renowned Bordeaux wine region.
 Famous for its Grand Cru, the earliest vines were planted here in the 2nd century and there are excellent tours and tastings available at the local wineries.
 Saint-Emilion itself is a pleasure to explore, with its elegant cobbled streets, Romanesque churches and appealing boutique shops, and no visit here would be complete without enjoying a glass of the local tipple at one of the many excellent bistros.

 - 4 bedroom villa (sleeps 2-8)

 - Living/dining area with TV (English-speaking news channels)